Invariant measures concentrated on countable structures

-As an immediate corollary of Theorem~\ref{Conditions}, we see that any countable infinite $L$-structure admitting invariant measures cannot have constants, and all of its functions must be \emph{choice functions}, or \emph{selectors}. \begin{corollary} Let $L$ be an arbitrary countable language, and let $\cM$ be a countable infinite $L$-structure.
-Suppose that either $L$ has constant symbols or that there is a function symbol $f\in L$ and tuple $\aa\in\cM$ for which $f(\aa)\not\in\aa$.
-Then no invariant probability measure $\mu$ on $\Model$ can be concentrated on $\cM$. \end{corollary}
+As an immediate corollary of Theorem~\ref{KMConditions}, we see that any countable infinite structure that admits an invariant measure cannot have constants, and all of its functions must be choice functions.
+This observation has been used in \cite{AckermanSemigroups} to classify those commutative $n$-semigroups as well as those ultrahomogeneous $n$-semigroups that admit an invariant measure. \begin{corollary} Let $L$ be a countable language, and let $\cM$ be a countable infinite $L$-structure.
+Suppose that either $L$ has constant symbols or that there is a function symbol $f\in L$ and tuple $\aa\in\cM$ for which $f^\cM(\aa)\not\in\aa$.
+Then there is no invariant probability measure on $\Model$ that is concentrated on the isomorphism class of $\cM$. \end{corollary}

-Note that this implies that our characterization in Corollary~\ref{maincorollary} does not extend to structures with constants or functions, as demonstrated, e.g., by Hall's countable universal locally finite group, whose age has the strong amalgamation property \cite[\S7.1, Example~1]{MR1221741}, but which does not have trivial definable closure in our sense.
+Note that this implies that Corollary~\ref{maincorollary}, which characterizes those \Fr\ limits in relational languages that admit invariant measures, does not extend to structures with constants or functions.
+This is demonstrated, e.g., by Hall's countable universal locally finite group, whose age has the strong amalgamation property \cite[\S7.1, Example~1]{MR1221741}, but which does not have group-theoretic trivial definable closure.